Understanding flexible voting pilots

 - Sunday 3 May, 10.30am to 4.30pm

-The North Hertfordshire parish and town council elections are not currently included in our postcode lookup tools.
+The North Hertfordshire parish and town council elections are not covered by our postcode lookup tools.

-The government and the Electoral Commission will review the impact of the pilots to inform the potential implementation of flexible voting in the future.
+The government and the Electoral Commission will review the success of the pilots to inform the potential future implementation of flexible voting methods.
 The government has plans for further pilots in 2027.

 Findings from previous flexible voting pilots